-There are a multitude of ways to tell if a girl likes you.
+There are a plethora of ways to tell if a girl likes you.
 Knowing this is very relative, each person thinks differently, especially the Japanese.

-But there is a unique way in Japan to know if a girl likes you, by your name.
-The more intimacy you have with a girl, she will call you by name in different ways.
+But there is a unique way in Japan to know if a girl likes you, through your name.
+The more intimate you are with a girl, she will call you by name in different ways.

-Girls in Japan are not usually direct and like to maintain a friendship before they have a relationship, so the fearsome one Friend Zone is a little more favorable in Japan.
+Girls in Japan are not usually direct and like to maintain a friendship before dating, so the fearsome friend zone it's a little more favorable in Japan.

-If you do not live in Japan, this guide is not very useful, but it is very interesting to note the cultural differences in coexistence and dialogue between people.
-We noticed this a lot when watching anime and reading manga. and now we can go deeper and understand much more.
+If you don't live in Japan this guide is not very useful, but it is quite interesting to note the cultural differences in coexistence and dialogue between people.
+We notice this a lot when watching anime and reading manga. and now we can go deeper and understand much more.

-In the following example, let's take a very common name "Hiroshi Suzuki".
+In the following example, we will take a very common name "Hiroshi Suzuki".
 And remember, since the pronoun "you" is rarely used in Japan, the names below are used in place of the word "you" in normal conversation.

-If a girl calls you this way can to mean:
+If a girl calls you this way he can to mean:

 A distant person, who doesn't have much friendship, or doesn't know personally.

-That person already called you by your first name, but how you used the honorific -san it is still a little out of reach.
+This person has already called you by your first name, but how did you use the honorific -san it is still a little way out of reach.

-It is still a little distant, perhaps a friend, or classmate.
+It's still a little distant, maybe a friend, or classmate.

-She is using only her first name, you have a certain kind of intimacy, but it can mean nothing.
+She's just using her first name, you guys have a certain kind of intimacy, but it can mean nothing.

-You are intimate or she thinks you are a child.
+Are you close or she thinks you're a child.
 Be careful not to confuse love with friendship.

 1. Hiro-chan, Hi-chan, Shi-chan

-She called you by nicknames, short names and even added -chan.
-You have chances now, it may just be a longtime friendship, but I would try something.
+She called you by nicknames, abbreviated names and even added -chan.
+You now have a chance, it might just be a longtime friendship, but I would try something.

-So far, this may seem quite normal.
-But it makes sense to use name and politeness endings to show distance or proximity.
-But there is another factor that shows that she may be interested in you.
+So far, this may seem pretty normal.
+But it makes perfect sense to use name endings and politeness to show distance or closeness.
+But there is another factor that shows that she might be interested in you.

-Remembering that all of the above can really say nothing, maybe it's just an attempt to be friendly with you.
-But maybe you're lucky.
+Remember that all of the above can really say nothing, maybe it's just an attempt to be friendly with you.
+But who knows, you're lucky.

-What other verbal suggestions have you seen, where a Japanese girl shows that she likes a guy?
+What other verbal cues have you seen where a Japanese girl shows that she likes a guy?

-- The photo of the article was taken from the manga: 僕だけがいない街 (Boku dake ga inai machi)
+- The photo in the article was taken from the manga: 僕だけがいない街 (Boku dake ga inai machi)